Finite Population Identification and Design-Based Sensitivity Analysis

 \subsection{Measuring the Strength of Evidence: $\underline{p}(K^\text{bp})$ as an Alternative to $p$-values}

 $p$-values are commonly interpreted as quantitative measures of the evidence against the null hypothesis, with small values interpreted as ``strong evidence'' against the null and larger values interpreted as weaker evidence against it.
 This is a controversial interpretation (e.g., see the entire 2019 special issue of \emph{The American Statistician} on ``a world beyond $p < 0.05$'').
-In light of this debate about $p$-values, our measure $\underline{p}(K^\text{bp})$ can be viewed as an alternative summary statistic that has a well justified interpretation as a quantitative measure of how much evidence the data provides for a specific conclusion.
-In particular, because our analysis has a Bayesian interpretation, it allows us to make certain probabilistic statements about the true parameter itself.
-For example, when the naive difference in means estimate is positive, $\underline{p}(K^\text{bp})$ is a lower bound on the probability that the true ATE is nonnegative.
-Here ``probability'' refers to our randomization-based prior distribution.
+In light of this debate about $p$-values, we suggest that our measure $\underline{p}(K^\text{bp})$ can be viewed as an alternative summary statistic that has a well justified interpretation as a quantitative measure of how much evidence the data provides for a specific conclusion.
+In particular, because our analysis has a Bayesian interpretation, it allows us to make certain probabilistic statements about the true value of the parameter.
+For example, when the naive difference in means estimate is positive, $\underline{p}(K^\text{bp})$ is a lower bound on the posterior probability that the true ATE is nonnegative.

-This interpretation is particularly useful in applications with very small population sizes, where there can be a lot of uncertainty.
-In such settings, traditional hypothesis tests with conventional choices of the size $\alpha$ will often lead to a failure to reject the null, which is usually interpreted as ``no evidence either way'' given the lack of power arising from the small population size.
-However, our methods show that it is still possible to provide meaningful quantitative measures of how much evidence there is for conclusions about ATE even in small data sets.
-We give specific empirical examples in section \ref{sec:empirical}.